RidOne-technologies/polkadot-web-identicon/README.md

 ## Run

-you can run `npx live-server` under the pwi or your project to see the render icons
+you can run `npx live-server` under the pwi or your project to see the render icons or open the index.html file on browser

 ## Usage of built example
 See inside [pwi](pwi/index.html) folder to see a ready to use example.